kasp1/Dozer/README.md

 Before using `--gui`, you need to make sure the `dozerui` command exists on your system.
 If the command is not present in your system `PATH` environment variable, you can specify a direct path to the *Native UI* binary as `--gui path/to/binary`.
 The same way you can also guide the *Dozer Runner* to start any other command present on your system, e.g. `--gui customui`.

+### Build

+Install `pkg` and `ncc`, the commands which compile the *Runner* into binaries... `npm i -g pkg @vercel/ncc`.

+In the project root folder, execute `ncc build runner/main.js -o dist && pkg dist/index.js -o dist/dozer-win -t latest-win`.
+The built binary should appear as `../dist/dozer-win.exe`.

 ## Dozer WebUI

 ### Setup

 0. Make sure you have [Node.js](https://nodejs.org) and [Vue CLI](https://cli.vuejs.org/) installed.
 1. Clone the repository.
 2. In a terminal, change to the `webui` directory.
 3. Run `npm i` to install dependencies.

 ### Develop